 Discussion: greater clarity is possible by keeping the language but moving it around.
 11n used “duplicating and frequency shifting and by rotating the upper subcarriers by 90deg”, but this language cannot be directly generalized and the repeated “and”s is inelegant.
 The new text does preserve the “duplicate”verb, in part because “replicate in each ...band”is not a proper use of “replicate”.

 Change:

-In 40 and 80 MHz transmissions, the VHT-STF is constructed from the 20 MHz version by replicating it in each 20 MHz band, frequency shifting, and applying appropriate phase rotations for each 20MHz sub-band.
+In 40 and 80 MHz transmissions, the VHT-STF is constructed from the 20 MHz version by frequency shifting a duplicate of it to each 20 MHz sub-band, and applying appropriate phase rotations per 20MHz sub-band.